Business and community leader R. Theyvendran dies

 Mr M. Lukshumayeh, president of Ceylon Sports Club, said: "He was a giant of a man.
 His heart and soul was for others and his vision was to see as many people come up in life.
 I will certainly not see somebody like him in my lifetime."

-Ceylon Sports Club and the Indian Association, which are neighbours in Balestier Road, were scheduled to observe a minute of silence, with their lights off, as a mark of respect on Thursday night.
+Ceylon Sports Club and the Indian Association, which are neighbours in Balestier Road, were scheduled to observe a minute of silence, with their lights off, as a mark of respect last night.

 "It is a moment for us to come together to celebrate the life of this extraordinary man who has positively impacted our lives and whose achievements and legacy will live on," said Mr Lukshumayeh.